EU leaders tackle escape route from Russian fossil fuels

 Who buys Russia's oil and gas?https://tmsnrt.rs/3hHFkeu

-(Reporting by Kate Abnett; additional reporting by Krisztina Than; Editing by Kirsten Donovan)
+(Reporting by Kate Abnett; additional reporting by Philip Blenkinsop, Krisztina Than; Editing by Kirsten Donovan and Alex Richardson)

 ((Kate.Abnett@thomsonreuters.com;))